gustavooarantes/gustavooarantes/README.md

 ## 👋 Hi there!
 I'm Gustavo, welcome to my GitHub Profile!

-I'm from 🇧🇷 Brazil, currently pursuing a degree in **Systems Analysis and Development** and practicing to become a **Systems/Back-End Developer**.
+I'm from 🇧🇷 Brazil, currently pursuing a degree in **Systems Analysis and Development**.
+My focus is developing **back-end and system-level applications**.
 Feel free to check my recent projects listed under the README.md section!

 I aim to build a solid career in tech and to contribute to society with my skills, always looking forward to: